getgort/getgort.github.io/commands-and-bundles.md

 Bundles (or "command bundles") are the packaging unit for collections of one or more commands.

-Each references a single [Docker container image](https://www.docker.com/resources/what-container) that contains all the binaries and other dependencies.
-They also include some metadata about the commands, including a small amount of documentation and other metadata.
+Each references a single [Docker container image](https://www.docker.com/resources/what-container) that contains all the binaries and other dependencies for executing one or more commands.
+They also include some data about the commands, including a small amount of documentation and other metadata.
 See [Writing A Command Bundle](writing-a-command-bundle.md) for more specifics.

 Bundles can be installed into Gort by an administrator (or any user with the `manage_commands` permission) using the `gort` command-line utility.
 See [Managing Bundles](managing-bundles.md) for more on bundle installation.